 Table of contents

-To be eligible for the award of the Bachelor of Sport and Exercise Science a candidate shall successfully complete not less than twenty-four (24) units (288 credit points) comprising:
+To be eligible for the award of the Bachelor of Sport and Exercise Science a candidate shall successfully complete not less than twenty-four (24) units comprising:

-- all units from one major sequence of units in Part B
+- All units from one major sequence of units in Part B of the Schedule.

 Candidates who have completed either the Diploma of Fitness or Certificate IV in Fitness may be granted advanced standing for up to three (3) units in the Bachelor of Sport and Exercise Science.

 External accreditation requirements limit advanced standing for non-university study to three units .

 How to apply